Icon-Newsletter

 Installment purchase: Pay the net selling price in 12 monthly installments.

-Tips on Buying Foreclosed Properties in Pag-IBIG
+4 Tips on Buying a Pag-IBIG Acquired Asset

 pag-ibig acquired assets - tips on how to buy foreclosed properties in pag-ibig

-1. Inspect the Property First
+☑️ Inspect the Property First

-You may visit the property with an engineer or real estate expert to help you evaluate the property and identify the necessary repairs and improvements.
+Assess the property's environment (i.e., Is it a safe and peaceful community?
+Is it prone to flooding?) and accessibility to public transport, malls, schools, hospitals, etc. You may visit the property with an engineer or real estate expert to help you evaluate the property and identify the necessary repairs and improvements.

-2. Be Personally Present During the Reservation
+☑️ Be Personally Present During the Reservation

-The Pag-IBIG Fund requires the buyer's personal appearance when making a reservation of an acquired asset.
+The Pag-IBIG Fund requires the buyer's appearance when reserving an acquired asset.
 Buyer's appearance is still required for reservations under real estate agents or brokers.
+Pag-IBIG accepts the Special Power of Attorney only if the principal buyer is an OFW currently abroad.

-3. Transact with Pag-IBIG Employees Only
+☑️ Transact with Pag-IBIG Employees Only

 Beware of fixers and fake agents or employees of the Pag-IBIG Fund.
 Make your payments only in the Pag-IBIG office.
 Even agents and brokers are prohibited from collecting or accepting payments for the purchase.

-4. Avoid Occupied Properties
+☑️ Avoid Occupied Properties

 Final Thoughts